Ovide19/blog/_posts/2020-05-22-cathedral.md

      return
 ```

-This is where Selenium steps in: it allows us to use [PhantomJS](https://phantomjs.org/) a headless browser that opens our html file and takes a screenshot of the map.
+This is where Selenium steps in: it allows us to use [PhantomJS](https://phantomjs.org/), a headless browser that opens our html file and takes a screenshot of the map.
-To play things safe, `time.sleep()` buys PhantomJS 3 seconds to load the html file.
+To play things safe, `time.sleep(3)` buys PhantomJS 3 seconds to load the html file.
 This prevents the map from being only partially loaded when the screenshot is taken.

-Just be aware that since the development of PhantomJS is suspended until further notice, Python will throw a UserWarning error.
-No sweat: `create_static_map` will do its job nonetheless, *i.e.* it will turn our html file into a 1000 pixels x 1000 pixels square image:
+Just be aware that since the development of PhantomJS is currently suspended, Python will throw a `UserWarning` error.
+No sweat: `create_static_map` will do its job nonetheless, *i.e.* it will turn our html file into a 1000 pixels x 1000 pixels square image of Strasbourg's city center:

 ![Contour of Strasbourg cathedral](/blog/assets/images/Strasbourg.png)